Proof that simple works

 • How equal ratios can still feel complex

-• How small ingredient swaps create entirely new cocktails
+• How small swaps create entirely new cocktails

 The takeaway